Mature Masculine

 Joy in practice: The work itself is rewarding.

-True mastery feels like coming home—doing what you were made to do, finding peace in the process.
-The journey itself becomes a reward, each stage deeper than the last.
+Real mastery feels like doing what we were made to do and finding peace in the process.

 Cultivating Mastery